LF-digitala-kanaler/LFDS/content/components/web/forms/radio-buttons.md

       ## How (and when) to use

-      There are several components in LFUI based on radio button behaviour (choose one and only one option), all with their specific behaviour:
+      There are several components in LFUI based on standard radio button behaviour (choose one and only one option), all with their specific
+      behaviour:

       * **Styled radio buttons** are used when you want to use radio buttons in